Explainable AI in Nanomedicine: Interpretable Models for Nano–Bio Interactions

 - Feature importance analysis

-- Case studies: interpreting nanoparticle biodistribution, uptake, toxicity
+- Case studies on biodistribution, uptake, toxicity predictions

 - XAI for regulatory science and risk assessment